PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

     Copy this template and paste it into the ``workflow_tutorial.skillet.yaml`` file in your repository's ``edl_xml_policy_workflow`` folder.
-Since the variables and snippets sections are populated with filler, you can delete these sections to get the workflow skeleton.
+Since the variables and snippets sections are populated with filler, you can delete these sections to get the main workflow skillet's skeleton.

           .. toggle-header:: class
               :header: **Show/Hide the workflow skillet skeleton**